What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Introduction

-This work aims to bridge the gap between segment- and window-based methods while improving the shortcomings and exploiting the advantages of the methods with Temporal Span Proposal Network (TSPN) (see~\figref{fig:comparison}(c)).
+This work aims to bridge the gap between segment-based methods and window-based methods while improving the shortcomings and exploiting the advantages of the methods with proposed Temporal Span Proposal Network (TSPN) (see~\figref{fig:comparison}(c)).
 Given a pair of object trajectories, TSPN first finds what pairs of objects are probable to have relations in-between\footnote{In this paper, we use the term `relationness' to indicate the probability that a relation exists between a pair of objects.}, then predicts when the pair-wise relations begin and end.
-We call the first step \textit{relationness scoring} and the second step \textit{temporal span proposal}.
-Since it is possible that the object pairs can have multiple relations, we formalize the second step of TSPN as a multi-label classification in practice.
+We call the first step as \textit{relationness scoring} and the second step as \textit{temporal span proposal}.
+Since it is possible that an object pair can have multiple relations (\eg, A-standing next to-B; A-watch-B), we formalize the second step of TSPN as a multi-label classification in practice.
 By leveraging both temporal locality as in the segment-based approach and temporal globality as in the window-based approach, TSPN can effectively predict pair-wise object relationships.
 It is also clear that TSPN is more efficient than both methods because it only uses each object pair once to predict all relationships across the video.
 In particular, it prevents duplicate use of each object tracklet by dividing it into different window lengths, such as the window-based method.
 By design, the proposed TSPN can coarsen relation search space by capturing the regularity of pair-wise object interaction.
 Also, TSPN leverages the global video context features, making it strong in both the short and long-term relationship modeling.

-We validate TSPN against existing approaches on two popular video visual relation datasets: ImageNet-VidVRD~\cite{shang2017video} and VidOR~\cite{shang2019annotating}.
-We observe that our method achieved new state-of-the-art on both benchmarks with a significant performance gain.
-Also, we examine the theoretical computation complexity of three methods (segment, window, and TSPN) and see that TSPN is approximately twice more efficient than the segment-based method.
-Comprehensive quantitative and qualitative analyses demonstrate the efficacy of TSPN.
+We validate TSPN against existing approaches on two video visual relation detection datasets: ImageNet-VidVRD~\cite{shang2017video} and VidOR~\cite{shang2019annotating}.
+We observe that our method achieves new state-of-the-art on both benchmarks with a significant performance gain.
+Also, we examine the theoretical computation complexity of three methods (segment, window, and TSPN) and see that TSPN is approximately 2$\times$ and 4 orders of magnitude efficient than the segment-based method and window-based method, respectively.
+Moreover, comprehensive quantitative and qualitative analyses demonstrate the efficacy of building blocks of TSPN.